-“My inspiration for this design was my favorite time of year—the holidays!” says Jessica.
+“My inspiration for this design was my favorite time of year—the holidays!” says event designer Jessica Sloane.
 “I always look forward to turning up the festive tunes and decorating the house.
 Bringing the outdoors in can freshen up any space, and this lush, evergreen garland of greenery and berries does just the trick.
 It will warm up the entryway, fireplace mantel, dining room table, or banister like we’ve done here.
 It’s sure to put everyone who walks through your door in the Christmas spirit.”

 A branch of magnolia foliage will be the base of the first section of the garland.
 Begin by pruning any dead or damaged leaves, but be sure to leave around five to seven good ones left on the branch.
 Then clip the branch so it’s about one foot long.